hacker3983/string-sorter/README.md

 4. Gather the numbers back in order after each pass though the digits.

-This process repeats for each digit position.
+This process repeats for each digit position until all numbers are sorted.